A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: The Poincaré-Birkhoff theorem for rapidly asymptotically unitary Hamiltonian systems

+In this section we prove the Poincaré-Birkhoff theorem for rapidly asymptotically unitary Hamiltonian diffeomorphisms using proposition \ref{prop:auxiliary_prop}.

-Now, we are ready to state and prove the main theorem of the paper.
-Recall that a fixed point $z_0\in\Fix\phi$ is said to be \emph{twist}, when $\meanCZ(z_0,H)\neq\overline\ind_\infty H$ for some generating asymptotically quadratic Hamiltonian $H$, and that it is said to be homologically visible when $\HFloc(H,z_0)\neq\{0\}$ for some generating asymptotically quadratic Hamiltonian $H$.
+Let $\upphi$ be an ALHD.
+Recall that a fixed point $z_0\in\Fix\upphi$ is said to be \emph{twist}, when $\meanCZ(z_0,H)\neq\overline\ind_\infty H$ for some generating asymptotically quadratic Hamiltonian $H$, and that if it is isolated, it is said to be homologically visible when $\HFloc_*(H,z_0)\neq\{0\}$ for some generating asymptotically quadratic Hamiltonian $H$.
 Both these conditions do not depend on the choice of generating Hamiltonian.

-\begin{thm} Let $\phi$ be an ALHD with non-degenerate and unitary linear map at infinity $\phi_\infty\in\Un(n)\subset\Sp(2n)$.
-Assume that $\phi$ admits an isolated homologically visible twist fixed point $z_0\in\Fix\phi$.
-Then $\phi$ has infinitely many fixed points or infinitely many periodic points with increasing primitive period. \end{thm} \begin{proof} Assume by contradiction that $\phi$ has finitely many fixed points and finitely many integers appear as primitive periods of periodic points of $\phi$.
-Therefore, proposition \ref{prop:main_prop} holds.
-Since $\phi$ has finitely many fixed points, the action value $a_0=\cA_H(z_0)$ of the 1-periodic orbit corresponding to the fixed point $z_0$ is isolated.
+\begin{thm} Let $\upphi$ be a rapidly asymptotically linear Hamiltonian diffeomorphism with non-degenerate and unitary linear map at infinity $\upphi_\infty\in\Un(n)\subset\Sp(2n)$.
+Assume that $\upphi$ admits an isolated homologically visible twist fixed point $z_0\in\Fix\upphi$.
+Then $\upphi$ has infinitely many fixed points or infinitely many periodic points with increasing primitive period. \end{thm} \begin{proof} The strategy of the proof extends Gürel's \cite{Gurel_PJM2014}.
+Assume by contradiction that $\upphi$ has finitely many fixed points and finitely many integers appear as primitive periods of periodic points of $\upphi$.
+Since $\upphi$ has finitely many fixed points, the action value $a_0=\cA_H(z_0)$ of the 1-periodic orbit corresponding to the fixed point $z_0$ is isolated.
 Therefore there exists an $\epsilon>0$ such that $(a_0-\epsilon,a_0+\epsilon]$ contains only $a_0$ as critical value of the action functional.